 Our intellectual property, or IP, portfolio is directed to our drug candidates and their targeted use and development in specific patient populations and in specific therapeutic indications.
-Our portfolio currently consists of several patent families comprising issued patents, pending patent applications and new provisional patent applications.
-Patents for our lead therapeutic candidate, TTX-MC138, and the biomarker test patent (also issued in the UK) have issued, which we license under the MGH License as amended.
-The MGH patents for TTX-MC138 were filed only in the US, which we believe represents a significant portion of the total market.
-We intend to pursue new patents with broader coverage outside the U.S.
+Our portfolio currently consists of six patent families across issued patents, pending patent applications and new provisional patent applications.
+Patents for the therapeutic and the biomarker test have issued, which we license under the MGH License as amended.
+The MGH patents for the lead candidate therapeutic were filed only in the US, which we believe represents 80% or more of the total market.
+The patent for the biomarker test has issued in the US and the UK.
+We are currently pursuing new patents for profiling microRNAs seeking to establish patent rights more broadly geographically.